simonz05/stathat/README.md

 Use `go get`:

-    go get github.com/stathat/go
+    go get github.com/simonz05/stathat

 That's it.

 Import it like this:

     import (
-            "github.com/stathat/go"
+            "github.com/simonz05/stathat"
     )

 Usage
 -----

-The easiest way to use the package is with the EZ API functions.
 You can add stats directly in your code by just adding a call with a new stat name.
 Once StatHat receives the call, a new stat will be created for you.

 To post a count of 1 to a stat:

-    stathat.PostEZCountOne("messages sent - female to male", "something@stathat.com")
+    stathat.PostCountOne("messages sent - female to male", "something@stathat.com")

 To specify the count:

-    stathat.PostEZCount("messages sent - male to male", "something@stathat.com", 37)
+    stathat.PostCount("messages sent - male to male", "something@stathat.com", 37)

 To post a value:

-    stathat.PostEZValue("ws0 load average", "something@stathat.com", 0.372)
+    stathat.PostValue("ws0 load average", "something@stathat.com", 0.372)

-There are also functions for the classic API.
-The drawback to the classic API is that you need to create the stats using the web interface and copy the keys it gives you into your code.

-To post a count of 1 to a stat using the classic API:

-    stathat.PostCountOne("statkey", "userkey")

-To specify the count:

-    stathat.PostCount("statkey", "userkey", 37)

-To post a value:

-    stathat.PostValue("statkey", "userkey", 0.372)

 Contact us
 ----------